skip to Main Content

 Office 365 MS Teams Outage

-CloudReady makes it easy to connect with tools such as ServiceNow with
+CloudReady makes it easy to connect with other tools with

 The web hooks send HTTP post requests to the tool or RESTful URL of your choice.

-Meanwhile, recent Exoprise product versions offer improved API integration capabilities.
+Meanwhile, recent Exoprise product versions offer improved ServiceNow integration capabilities.
 For that reason, ServiceNow can consume and receive multiple CloudReady real-time alerts.

 Within CloudReady, one can view and manage alarms in a single dashboard.
 And based on roles, network admins can view alert history and manage user groups.